mit-pdos/sigmaos/cpython3.11/Doc/library/wave.rst

       Rewind the file pointer to the beginning of the audio stream.

-   The following two methods are defined for compatibility with the old :mod:`!aifc` module, and don't do anything interesting.
+   The following two methods are defined for compatibility with the :mod:`aifc` module, and don't do anything interesting.